Last Updated: 1st January 2021

 Primary we use this information to:

-- Enable us to provide convenient ground transportation, delivery and other services and carry out our obligations arising from these services.
+- Enable us to create a corporate or pre-payment account to provide convenient ground transportation, delivery and other services and carry out our obligations arising from these services.

-- Create records of bookings and to send you booking acknowledgements, confirmation, receipts and invoices (where applicable).
+- Create records of bookings and to send you booking acknowledgements, confirmation, receipts and invoices.

 - Communicate with you and facilitate communication between users and drivers.

-- Comply with our accreditation, legal and regulatory obligations.
+- Comply with our legal and regulatory obligations.

 - Improve security the safety and security of you, the driver and the local community as a whole through the detection and prevention of fraud and crime.

 We may also collect and use this information to:

 - Facilitate features to enhance, improve and reduce the number of no-job bookings, including: card payments for services, IVR, CLI, call-back, text-back, call2customer, call2driver and track-my-driver;

 - Manage aspects of your account and contact you via phone or email when necessary (e.g. to discuss invoices);